 - Saturday Grocery Store: Moderate.
 The checkout clerk was a mumbler.

-The Logbook Doesn't Lie
+The Logbook Doesn't Lie: My 12-Week Update

 I noticed that I wasn't straining as hard.
 The 'brain fog' that usually hits after an hour of trying to filter out clinking silverware wasn't as thick.
 I wrote in my log that night: 'Felt present.
 Didn't have to guess what the waiter said about the specials.'
+It wasn't that the world got louder; it's that the world got... sharper.
+I’ve written more about this specific feeling in my TV Volume Test: How I Tracked 120 Days of Audifort.

 What About Other Options?